Minneapolis School of Anesthesia

 September (usually September 1st)

 October 31st.
 It is the applicant’s responsibility to contact the school to make sure the application file is complete.
-Interviews are conducted in December and January; and the upcoming class is selected in mid-February.
+Interviews are conducted in December and January; the upcoming class is selected in mid-February.

 Entire Program Cost of CRNA School at Minneapolis School of Anesthesia.